TimL20/icinga2api_py/README.md

 ## Notice, that ...
 - ... knowledge of the Icinga2 API is recommended
 - ...
 Python >=3.6 is required
-- ... as soon as I think it's a bit stable, I will put it on PyPi (for easy pip installation);
+- ... as soon as I think it's more stable, I will put it on PyPi (for easy pip installation);
  and it will get a version number >1.0 as soon as it's really stable.
 Both things haven't happen yet.

 ## How to install